ibm-cloud-docs/vpc/vni-updating.md

     If a floating IP is attached, the virtual network interface is accepted as a file share mount target.
 If infrastructure NAT is enabled, at most one floating IP can be attached.
     {: note}

-1. In the Attached resources tab, view secondary IPs and security groups that are already attached, or create secondary IPs or security groups to attach to your virtual network interface.
+1. In the Attached resources tab, you can view secondary IP addresses and security groups that are already attached.
+You can also create more secondary IP addresses or security groups to attach to your virtual network interface.

 ## Updating a virtual network interface from the CLI
 {: #virtual-network-interface-update-cli}